-- A. Pre-competition weigh-ins are conducted on each day of the competition.
-Depending on the competition schedule, athletes are required to weigh-in every morning two (2) hours before the first bout of the competition day. - B. Pre-competition weigh-ins are conducted by multiple referees appointed by the Chief Referee. - C. Within one (1) hour before the pre-competition weigh-ins, athletes have the right to use the official scales for trial weigh-ins. - D. Official pre-competition weigh-ins are only conducted once. - E. During pre-competition weigh-ins, all athletes must wear the competition attire of the discipline that they are participating in.
-The requirement for competition attire is mentioned in Section.
-5 Competition Equipment. - F. Athletes who exceed the weight limit are disqualified from the competition. - G. Athletes who do not participate in the pre-competition weigh-ins at the specified time are disqualified from the competition. - H. During pre-competition weigh-ins, athletes must bring two (2) mouthguards for inspection by the referee team.
+- a) Pre-competition weigh-ins are conducted on each day of the competition.

+Depending on the competition schedule, athletes are required to weigh-in every morning two (2) hours before the first bout of the competition day. - b) Pre-competition weigh-ins are conducted by multiple referees appointed by the Chief Referee. - c) Within one (1) hour before the pre-competition weigh-in, athletes have the right to use the official scales for trial weigh-ins. - d) Official pre-competition weigh-ins are only conducted once.

+- e) During pre-competition weigh-ins, all athletes must wear the competition attire of the discipline that they are participating in.
+The requirements for competition attire are mentioned in Section 5.
+Competition Equipment. - f) Athletes who exceed the weight limit are disqualified from the competition. - g) Athletes who do not participate in the pre-competition weigh-ins at the specified time are disqualified from the competition. - h) During pre-competition weigh-ins, athletes must bring two (2) mouthguards for inspection by the referee team.